ardilsercan/hassfend/gallery/src/pages/user-test/configuration-menu.markdown

 - Hidden restart and reload
 - YAML in Developer Tools
 - Combining `Developer tools` with `Server management`
-- Reload NDX Tech button isn't clear what it does
+- Reload NDX IoT Platform button isn't clear what it does
-- Reload/restart NDX Tech in Developer Tools
+- Reload/restart NDX IoT Platform in Developer Tools

 **Suggestions**